aambekar234/semantic-search-and-llm-chat-app/chromadb_service/README.md

 ## How to run the chromadb service?
 There are two ways for running this service
 1. Running the service with precomputed database file (quicker)
-2. Running the service by computing the database on your local machine by running init_db.py.
-This process should take around 1-2 hours depending upon your maachine configuration.
+2. Running the service by computing the database file on your local machine.
+This process should take around 1-2 hours depending on your machine configuration.
 The resulting artifact should be of size 20 GB.

 ## Method 1
-First download the precomputed database.zip file (14GB) from this [link](https://mega.nz/file/NjUklQgA#cizPwg-wSu9zttUdRKGqo_FdQX3f5loLzJN25C77Amc)
+First download the precomputed database.zip file (14GB) from this [link](https://mega.nz/file/NjUklQgA#cizPwg-wSu9zttUdRKGqo_FdQX3f5loLzJN25C77Amc). <br>
 Unzip the downloaded file in the service project directory (chromadb_service).
 You must have database folder/directory now inside your chromadb-service folder.
 Your directory structure should look like this.